Eliaz-LR/3D-Minesweeper/README.md

 # demineur-3d

-This project is a simple minesweeper... in 3D with a leaderboard.
+This project is a simple minesweeper... in 3D with an online leaderboard.

-Projet : Démineur en 3D sur Unity
+Made with Unity.

-Auteurs : Eliaz LE RICHE / Martin MAULUS
+By Eliaz LE RICHE and Martin MAULUS.

 [Playable online with no download](https://play.unity.com/mg/other/webgl-build-482)